lewism77/gitrush/README.md

 ## Disclaimer

 Use at your own risk!
+You should thoroughly understand how to use Git before using this extension.
+This is built for my purposes and as a learning experience, it may not be suitable for your workflows.

 ## Requirements